 Mint, SUSE, Microsoft & SAB&T join forces to help businesses do more with less

-Mint, SUSE, Microsoft South Africa and SAB&T have entered into a local joint venture designed to assist organizations across industry sectors in migrating their SAP workloads to Azure given the imminent arrival of two Microsoft data centers in Africa.
+Mint, SUSE, Microsoft South Africa and SAB&T have entered into a local joint venture designed to assist organisations across industry sectors in migrating their SAP workloads to Azure given the imminent arrival of two Microsoft data centres in Africa.

-According to Riedwaan Bassadien, Azure Open Source Lead at Microsoft SA, cloud migrations are becoming popular with many organizations as they look to downsize their data center footprint.
-“This is an opportunity for IT solution providers in the local ecozystem to help customers move to the cloud and for software vendors and start-ups to deliver cloud native solutions to Africa and the world stage.
-With the advent of Azure data center regions in SA, it is seen as a big enabler.”
+According to Riedwaan Bassadien, Azure Open Source Lead at Microsoft SA, cloud migrations are becoming popular with many organisations as they look to downsize their data centre footprint.
+“This is an opportunity for IT solution providers in the local ecosystem to help customers move to the cloud and for software vendors and start-ups to deliver cloud native solutions to Africa and the world stage.
+With the advent of Azure data centre regions in SA, it is seen as a big enabler.”

 Tinus Brink, Director of Consulting at SAB&T feels part of this migration entails putting the skills in place to deliver an integrated offering to customers that have decided to enhance their SAP environments for a digital world.
 “The cloud offers numerous opportunities to deliver enhanced business value.
 This joint venture is designed to provide a comprehensive and professional offering that removes the challenges of migrating to the cloud, so businesses can remain focused on delivering their strategic objectives,” says Brink.

 Given the infrastructure challenges that still exist in Africa, the cloud provides a viable alternative that addresses many business continuity concerns.
-SUSE’s Lee believes that leveraging the respective skills of the four organizations will create an enabling environment for companies to easily and cost-effectively move to the Azure-based data centers.
+SUSE’s Lee believes that leveraging the respective skills of the four organisations will create an enabling environment for companies to easily and cost-effectively move to the Azure-based data centres.

 “With mission-critical systems such as those delivered through SAP environments, companies do not have the luxury of down-time or losing data.
 This joint venture is designed to deliver the best value possible and make the cloud journey an empowering one for business,” says Lee.